dm-academy/dcp-pub/manuscript/title.md

-Modern IT Management, a Progressive Approach:
-Lean and Agile techniques from Startup to Enterprise.
+Agile IT management, from startup to enterprise.